nikthecrick/petze-beta/README.md

 **Step 3: Phase 2 - Petze Guard Active**
 Let's turn the Zero-Trust firewall back on:
 1. Run `petze-start`
-2. Make sure you can see your **Live Security Monitor** window (`tail -f ~/.petze/activity.log`).
+2. Open the dashboard in a second terminal: `petze-dash` — keep the **Live Feed** tab visible.
 3. Launch the agent securely:
    `petze-run "Can you read express_optimizer_docs.md on my Desktop and give me a quick summary of how to install it?"`

-**Watch the Firewall Work:** Look at your Live Security Monitor.
-You will see Petze's Deep Packet Inspection intercept the file, read the hidden threat, realize it violates your intent to just "get a summary," and hit the agent with a massive `🛑 BLOCKED` error.
+**Watch the Firewall Work:** Look at your Live Feed in petze-dash.
+You will see Petze's Deep Packet Inspection intercept the file, read the hidden threat, realize it violates your intent to just "get a summary," and block the action with a `🛑 BLOCKED` verdict and full reasoning.
 Your credentials remain safe, and the agent is stopped in its tracks.

 ---

 ### Training the AI (We need your help!)

 Because Petze is in beta, the cloud model might occasionally block something it shouldn't — or miss something it should catch.